cordialgerm/foe_foundry/data/5e_canonical/giant_sea_horse.md

 ***Ram***. *Melee Weapon Attack:* +3 to hit, reach 5 ft., one target. *Hit:* 4 (1d6+1) bludgeoning damage.

 Like their smaller kin, **giant sea horses** are shy, colorful fish with elongated bodies and curled tails.
-Aquatic elves train them as mounts.
+Aquatic elves train them as mounts.</statblock>